HTML Application: Development

 To customize the appearance of an HTA, an optional tag hta:application was introduced to the HEAD section.
 This tag exposes a set of attributes that enable control of border style, the program icon, etc., and provide information such as the argument (command line) used to launch the HTA.
 Otherwise, an HTA has the same format as an HTML page.

 Any text editor can be used to create an HTA.
 Editors with special features for developing HTML applications may be obtained from Microsoft or from third-party sources.

 An existing HTML file (with file extension .htm or .html, for example) can be changed to an HTA by simply changing the extension to .hta.

 Vulnerabilities

-HTA have been used to deliver malware.
+HTA files have been used to deliver malware.
 One particular HTA, named 4chan.hta (detected by antiviruses as JS/Chafpin.gen), was widely distributed by the users of the imageboard as a steganographic image in which the user were instructed to download the picture as an HTA file, which when executed, would cause the computer to automatically spam the website (evading 4chan's CAPTCHA in the process) with alternate variants of itself; it was reported that such attacks were previously delivered in which the user was prompted to save it as a .js file.